claimscout/VA-Claim-Scout/README.md

 ## Files

-- `VA_Claim_Scout_Pro_[version].md` — Pro version
+- `VA_Claim_Scout_Pro.md` — Pro version
-- `VA_Claim_Scout_Lite_[version].md` — Lite version
+- `VA_Claim_Scout_Lite.md` — Lite version

 ---

 ## How to Use It

 **Option 1 — Upload (easiest):**
 Most capable AI platforms accept file uploads.
-Upload the `.md` file directly and the AI will read it automatically.
+Upload the `.md` file directly, and the AI will read it automatically.
 Then type:

 > `Claim Scout, Help`

 and the welcome menu will appear.

 **Option 2 — Paste:**
-If your platform doesn't support file uploads, open the `.md` file in any text editor, copy the full contents, and paste it into your AI chat as your first message.
+If your platform doesn't support file uploads, open the `.md` file in any text editor, copy the full contents, and paste them into your AI chat as your first message.
 Then type `Claim Scout, Help` to get started.

 No account required.
 No setup.
 No cost.